-Guild membership runs from January to December and renewal forms are issued with the November issue of the Guild's magazine, called Overdrive.
+Guild membership year runs from January to December and renewal forms are issued with the November issue of the Guild's magazine, called Overdrive.
 The forms can be used to pay for membership by cheque.
 However, a large and increasing number of members are using the Guild's e-Commerce service to pay their subscription using credit/debit cards or a PayPal account.
 Direct bank transfer of membership subscriptions is also possible using the bank details provided on the renewal forms.
-Members who join later in the membership year pay the full annual subscription amount which results in all previous Overdrive magazines for the year being included as part of the Welcome Pack.
+New members can join at any time in the membership year, they pay the full annual subscription amount which results in all previous Overdrive magazines for the year being included as part of their Welcome Pack.

 Overdrive is published every two months starting in January every year; it contains maintenance hints and tips, repair information, members' experiences, lists of events, local regional group meetings and classified advertisements.
 Advertisements for members' cars and spares are also included in Overdrive.
 The A4 sized magazine is published in colour and on quality paper.
 Bumper editions of Overdrive are published in May and November, they contain additional editorial content and special items of interest.